kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## Nondisclosure

-Except as required by law, you agree not to disclose _Confidential Information_ to anyone.
+Except as required by law, you agree not to disclose any _Confidential Information_ to anyone.

 ## Limited Use